amiriiw/text_emotion_detection/README.md

 ---

-this project is for detect the emotion of input text.
+This project is for detect the emotion of input text.

-#### in this project we use below librarys:
+#### in this project we use below libraries:

 - tranformers
 - torch